Trillium undulatum: Description

 Trillium undulatum is a perennial herbaceous plant that spreads by means of an underground rhizome.
 It has three large leaf-like bracts arranged in a whorl about a scape (stem) that rises directly from the rhizome.
 The bracts (leaves) are ovate, each with a definite petiole (leaf stalk).

 Flowering occurs from late April to the end of June.
 The single, terminal flower is pedicellate (on a stalk) with three sepals and three petals.
 The white petals have wavy edges and a central red to reddish purple splotch at the base of the flower.

 If the flower is successfully pollinated, a single fruit develops.
 Initially the fruit is green, ripening to a bright red by mid to late summer.
 The fruit is a berry-like capsule, 1 to 2 cm long, with no ridges.
 No other North American Trillium species has a fruit of this size, color, and shape.

 Trillium undulatum is one of a dozen pedicellate-flowered Trillium species known to occur throughout its range, yet it is one of the easiest trilliums to identify.
 First check the leaves, each of which has a distinct petiole at least 4 mm in length.
 Other Trillium species occasionally have leaves with petioles, so check the pedicel (flower stalk) to confirm.
 The pedicel of T. undulatum is short and erect.
 If the pedicel is greater than 5 cm in length, or it is not erect, then it is not T. undulatum.

 In general, the early life history of a Trillium species includes a one-leaf vegetative stage.
 A plant in this stage is recognized by the color, texture, and venation of the single leaf compared to the three leaves of a mature plant of the corresponding species.
 Populations of T. undulatum often have a large number of seedlings with a single leaf since individuals remain in the one-leaf stage for relatively long periods of time.

 Taxonomy

-Trillium undulatum was first described by Carl Ludwig Willdenow in 1801.
+Trillium undulatum was first described and named by Carl Ludwig Willdenow in 1801.
 A proposal to segregate T. undulatum (along with T. govanianum) into genus Trillidium Kunth was put forward in 2018.
 The proposed grouping is based on phylogenetic analyses, pollen studies, and to a lesser extent, morphology.

 As of October 2021, Plants of the World Online (POWO) lists 8 synonyms for Trillium undulatum.
 Although POWO accepts no infraspecific names, numerous forms have been described.
 In particular, Patrick described Trillium undulatum forma enotatum in 1985.
 Unlike the typical form, forma enotatum has white petals with no red markings.
 Populations of this form have been found in the southern Appalachian Mountains of Georgia and North Carolina.

 In addition, numerous abnormal forms have been reported, including variants with multiple whorls of bracts, enormous sepals, or four or more parts (instead of the usual three), the latter being somewhat common in T. undulatum.